hantianjz/elf-parser/README.md

 # elf-parser
-Lightweight elf binary parser with no external dependencies - Sections, Symbols, Relocations, Segments
+Lightweight elf binary parser with no external dependencies - Sections, Symbols, Relocations, Segments Supporting both ELF32 and ELF64 running on MacOS and Linux.

 # Required libraries
 No dependencies